Deep Dive

 3. Tokenomics & Governance

-The MORPHO token is fundamentally a governance instrument.
-Holders vote on all critical protocol decisions, including parameter changes, treasury allocations, and the activation of a fee switch that could direct protocol revenue to tokenholders in the future.
-The total supply is fixed at 1 billion tokens, with significant portions allocated to the DAO treasury, investors, founders, and the community.
-A unique restructuring in 2025 aligned the token's value with the equity of Morpho Labs, aiming to eliminate conflicts between equity and token holders (The Defiant).
+The MORPHO token is primarily a governance tool, granting holders the right to vote on proposals that shape the protocol’s future, such as fee structures, treasury allocations, and technical upgrades.
+The total supply is fixed at 1 billion tokens, with allocations for users, early contributors, investors, founders, and DAO reserves.
+A unique restructuring in 2025 aligned the token’s value with the equity of Morpho Labs, aiming to eliminate conflicts between equity and token holders (The Defiant).

 Conclusion